rydesun/qtile-config/README.md

 First you should refer to `env_example.py` for creating the `env.py`, which is mainly about hardware devices and unique system environment.
-It's yours, not mine 😃.
+It's yours, not mine. 😃
 Although the lack of `env.py` does not cause qtile to crash on startup, it's better to create one.